For The Pleasure of Seeing Her Again

 “earthy, effervescent…an unabashedly loving tribute…a woman who ranked

-delivery, Miss Flye can sell a story like nobody’s business…she could make
+language and hectic delivery, Miss Flye can sell a story like nobody’s

 Jayne